k00ka/shazbot/README.md

 ![](images/twelve.png)
 1. Try setting a breakpoint in the Behaviour::Handlers#say_hi method and triggering it by typing "hi" into your chat.

-## Congrats on your new Slackbot intgration!
+## Congrats on your new Slackbot integration!